jasonm23/OldEmacsFodder/index.md

 ---
 layout: page
 title: Emacs Fodder
-tagline: This ain't your daddies Emacs
+tagline: all new, all Emacs...
 ---
 {% include JB/setup %}